pcode78roy/react/README.md

 You can find the React documentation [on the website](https://reactjs.org/).

+You can also find the latest documentation [here](https://react.dev/).
+This resource will also teach you how to develop a Tic-Tac-Toe game, [visit here](https://react.dev/learn/tutorial-tic-tac-toe).

 Check out the [Getting Started](https://reactjs.org/docs/getting-started.html) page for a quick overview.

 The documentation is divided into several sections: